Optimal Construction of Two-Qubit Gates using the Symmetries of B Gate Equivalence Class: Implementation of Optimal Circuit

 \section{Implementation of Optimal Circuit}

 To use the optimal circuit, shown in FIG.~\ref{fig2}, for quantum computation, schemes are required to implement the gates belonging to the family of local equivalence classes, discussed in Section III.
 All of them involve either two or all three of the $XX$, $YY$, and $ZZ$ interaction terms.
-Among them, the entire B$^\alpha$ family requires relatively simple interaction $(2XX+YY)$ for implementation.
-It is possible to realize this term with the combination of different interactions.
+Among them, the entire B$^\alpha$ family requires a relatively simple interaction $(2XX+YY)$ for implementation.
+This term can be realized using a combination of different interactions.
 Implementation of the gates belonging to the B gate equivalence class between two superconducting qubits has been reported~\cite{Chen2025,Wei2024,Selvan2024}.
 In Ref.~\cite{Chen2025}, a gate belonging to the B gate equivalence class was implemented between two superconducting qubits with a tunable coupler by driving one of the qubits in addition to the exchange interaction between the qubits.
-However, this scheme may require a longer duration for implementing the gates belonging to the B$^\alpha$ family with $\alpha$ close to 0.
+However, this scheme may require a longer implementation time for gates belonging to the B$^\alpha$ family with $\alpha$ close to 0.
 But, the gates that are implementable using the scheme presented in Ref~\cite{Chen2024}, from the rest of the equivalence classes, can form a continuous basis gate set for optimal generation of all two-qubit gates.

 In Ref.~\cite{Selvan2024}, a circuit locally equivalent to the B gate was implemented between two superconducting qubits with fixed coupling using a sequence of cross-resonance pulses.
 A parameterized two-qubit circuit generating the gates belonging to the local equivalence classes of the B$^\alpha$ family is shown in FIG.~\ref{fig7}, where $R_x(-\theta) = \exp(i \theta \sigma_x/2)$.
 The circuit parameter $\theta$ takes values from $0$ to $\pi/2$.
 This circuit can be implemented in superconducting quantum processors, where the cross-resonance interaction is the native interaction, using the pulse-level control techniques~\cite{Earnest2021,Stenger2021}.
 However, the optimal circuit, shown in FIG.~\ref{fig2}, with $U(\theta)$ replaced by the circuit shown in FIG.~\ref{fig7}, will take more time to implement many two-qubit gates than their implementation using the echoed cross-resonance (ECR) gate.